-Bradley Cooper is set to make his directorial debut in A Star Is Born alongside Lady Gaga later this year.
+Bradley Cooper is set to make his directorial debut in A Star Is Born alongside Lady Gaga in October.
 The musical, a remake of the 1970s drama starring Barbra Streisand (also a remake of the 1937 and 1954 versions) chronicles the life of a small-town girl who moves to the big city to become a star.
-Cooper plays Jackson Maine to Gaga's Ally, presumably the small-town girl in question.
+Cooper plays Jackson Maine, a has-been rock singer with an alcohol problem, to Gaga's Ally, the talented small-town girl in question.
 The plot will likely stay true to the original, showcasing the pitfalls and inevitable romance between Jackson and Ally along her rise to stardom.

-Cooper recently opened up about his experience shooting the film, telling Vulture, "[Gaga] said right from the beginning that there would be a barter.
+Cooper opened up about his experience shooting the film in April, telling Vulture, "[Gaga] said right from the beginning that there would be a barter.
 [She said] 'I'm gonna rely on you to get a performance that's honest out of me' [...] 'and I'm gonna make sure that you're going to turn into a musician.
 Because we're going to sing everything live.'
 And I went, 'Wait, what?'"

 That's correct: Bradley Cooper will be singing live in the movie!
 Gaga reportedly told the 43-year-old actor that she wasn't a fan of movie stars lip-syncing to a prerecorded song in films.
 "She's right!" he agreed. "[Singing live] was terrifying, and I really relied on her.
 I spent about a year and a half taking vocal lessons and preparing."
 Even though the movie took only 42 days to shoot, Cooper revealed it took three years for him to fully get into character.